 Those users who are classified as Desk Centric, Corridor Warrior and the proportion of Remote Workers who use customer datacentre-hosted applications are probably best handled using the Shift Left methodology.
-This view is based on the fit of the post deployment management technologies to the ways these users work.
+This view is based on the fit of the post-deployment management technologies to the ways these users work.

 Having said that, is it as simple as that?
 When Shift Left includes an engineer to address deskside deployment, it is like a waiter bringing your food to the table and serving it to you.
-Using that analogy Shift Right could be described as a self-service buffet.
+Using that analogy, Shift Right could be described as a self-service buffet.

-Dependent on the type of individual that fits in to your On the Go Pro category, asking them to do self-service may or may not be appropriate.
+Dependent on the type of individual that fits in to your On-the-Go Pro category, asking them to do self-service may or may not be appropriate.
 Some will see it as end user empowerment whilst others will see it as the IT department cutting costs and offloading the work on to the users.
-Do you need to provide a “Tech Bar”-style walk up help facility to address issues rather than overloading your Help Desk?
+Do you need to provide a “Tech Bar”-style walk-up help facility to address issues rather than overloading your Help Desk?
 How does this impact any outsource contract you might have?
 How do you quantify the loss of productivity for what could be some well-paid individuals whilst they wait for their applications to download?

-These issues are soft or non-technical but need to be addressed before simply opting for what appears on the face of it to be the “cheaper” option.
+These issues are soft or non-technical, but need to be addressed before simply opting for what appears on the face of it to be the “cheaper” option.

-Dell EMC Support and Deployment Services can help you identify the persona groups within your organisation using a mix of tooling and business analysis.
+Dell EMC’s Support and Deployment Services can help you identify the persona groups within your organisation using a mix of tooling and business analysis.
 Once we understand that mix and your readiness to adopt the modern management approach, we can help you define the roadmap to enable you to transform to your desired future state.
 In this way, we can help you find the right balance between Shift Left and Shift Right within your organisation.
 We will then stand with you through your deployment, bringing the relevant services to bear as you need them.
 The diagram below shows how we see these mapping against the personas, with those suiting Shift Left on the left and those suiting Shift Right on the right.